macourteau/scripts/chromium/sublime/README.md

-# Sublime Text plugins for Chromium
+# Sublime Text plugins for Chromium development
 My collection of useful Sublime Text plugins for Chromium development.
 Tested to work on a Mac -- pull requests welcome if they don't work on other platforms.